trdroid/Android-Examples/_misc/Gradle/README.md

 ### Build Types

-The Android plugin for Gradle provides a *buildTypes* block
+The Android plugin for Gradle provides a *buildTypes* block that can be configured to define how an app or a library should be built.